Graham Kerr (footballer)

-Graham Kerr (born 6 April 1934) is a former Australian rules footballer who played with Carlton and Melbourne in the Victorian Football League (VFL).
+Graham Alexander Kerr (6 April 1934 – 23 October 2022) was a lawyer and an Australian rules footballer who played with Carlton and Melbourne in the Victorian Football League (VFL).

-Kerr was a law student at Melbourne University, when Hawthorn recruited him from the University Blues.
+Kerr was a law student at Melbourne University when Hawthorn recruited him from the University Blues.
 He spent two seasons playing for Carlton and then joined Melbourne.
 He didn't play a senior game in 1956 but won the Gardiner Medal in the league seconds.